goran-mahovlic/had2019-playground/projects/bootloader/README.md

     or
     openFPGALoader -b ulx3s --file-type bin -f multiboot.img

+Without user's bitstream, LEDs will blink because bootloader is constantly restaring.
+This is normal for now.

 To enter bootloader, hold BTN1 and plug US2
 In bootloader mode, LEDs 0-2 should be ON, other LEDs 3-7 OFF: